TCRichards/PiSmash/README.md

     **iii.** Once the results screen is detected, use location of player text  (specifically 'P#') to segment screen into a separate panel for each player.
 Below is an example of determining the outcome of a game based on the location of text in the victory screen:

 ![Text Recognition](https://raw.githubusercontent.com/TCRichards/PiSmash/master/READMEImages/vicScreenText.jpg)
+   **iv.** From here, object recognition acting on match results screens will be used to determine the rankings of players, which will be cross-referenced with the results of text recognition on these screens to extract individual player statistics.

-## 5. Create Website!
+## 6. Create Website!
 ### Status: In progress

    **a.**	Website's backend will store the database with all smash data.
    **b.**	Website's frontend will provide an interface for users to access to see all statistics
         **i.**	Provide capabilities for determining probabilities based on certain matchups, record the characters played in all games to provide substantially improved control over Smash's built-in statistics."

-## 6. Send detections and processed data from host computer to database:
+## 7. Send detections and processed data from host computer to database:
 ### Status: Not started

    **a.**	It doesn't look like there's a way for a website to store it's own data file, so instead we can have the computer serving the website locally store a database with all data logged.
 Whenever the website is launched, a JavaScript callback will retrieve the data from the server and update the website.

-## 7. Gather data from Server
+## 8. Gather data from Server
 ### Status: Not Started

   **a.**	Have the Raspberry Pi also continually monitor the website backend's database and alert players when there is a change (maybe blinking LED?)